La Tène, Neuchâtel

-La Tène ([la tɛn]; La Tena) is a municipality in the Swiss canton of Neuchâtel.
+La Tène ([la tɛn]; La Tena) is a former municipality in the Swiss canton of Neuchâtel.

 On 1 January 2009, the former municipalities of Marin-Epagnier and Thielle-Wavre merged to form the new municipality of La Tène.

+On 1 January 2025 the former municipalities of Enges, Hauterive, Saint-Blaise and La Tène merged into the new municipality of Laténa.